 - University of Hawaii (B.A., Political Science, 1989)

-Alan Murakami has been NHLC’s litigation director since 1990, and an attorney with NHLC since 1985.
-He has specialized in litigating novel land and water issues affecting Native Hawaiians.
+Alan Murakami began his service here as a staff attorney in 1985.
+He became litigation director in 1990 and in 2014, became NHLC's Community Engagement Officer.
+As a staff attorney, Alan has specialized in litigating novel land and water issues affecting Native Hawaiians.
 In the process, Alan has created important precedent that allows Native Hawaiians to enforce their rights under two trusts established for their benefit and defined the trust obligations owed to Native Hawaiians.
 While defending Hawaiian families who retain legal interests in family lands against litigation challenging their ownership rights, Alan effectively persuaded the Supreme Court to articulate their due process rights.

 Alan has a long and distinguished legal career serving Native Hawaiian communities.
 Before joining NHLC, he was the managing director of the Moloka`i and Wai`anae offices of the Legal Aid Society of Hawai`i from 1981 to 1983, serving disadvantaged Native Hawaiian communities.